Entrepreneur Visa Spain (2026)

 Alongside the business plan evaluation, founders must also meet the general Spain visa requirements, such as legal documentation, financial means, and visa-compliant health insurance.

-The Business Plan: What “Innovative” Really Means
+The Business Plan: What “Innovative Business” Means for the Entrepreneur Visa Spain

 Your business plan should make it easy for evaluators to say “yes” quickly.